Life-Stuff.org

 Facts & advice foryoung adults

 Vaping is different to smoking, which burns tobacco leaf creating smoke.
-There are two types of vape devices or e-cigarettes both of which need charging:

 Vaping, like smoking can deliver nicotine.
 It is the burning of tobacco by smoking that causes most of the health harms which is why smokers are advised to switch to vaping or nicotine gum or patches.